RCP and the communist logo (800 x 800 px) (5)

 50 years ago, after the long post-war boom, the world economy experienced its first truly global crisis.
 Falling output and spiralling inflation combined to devastate the working class.
 Today, capitalism faces similar turmoil.
 It must be overthrown.

-In this session, Adam Booth, Executive Committee member of the RCP will discuss the post-war boom and the crisis of 1973-75, and the lessons for revolutionaries in the fight to overthrow capitalism today.
+In this session, Adam Booth, Executive Committee member of the RCP, will provide a Marxist analysis of the post-war boom and the crisis of 1973-75, highlighting the lessons for revolutionaries in the fight to overthrow capitalism today.

 Speaker: Adam Booth